Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

-Now that we laid out our model, let us discuss several aspects thereof that are unclear from the bare definitions.
-In particular, we flesh out several points made in the Introduction.

-Reflecting reality, we posit that the exploration strategies available to the principals are ``non-strategic" in nature.
+\xhdr{``Non-strategic" exploration strategies.} We focus on a realistic scenario when the exploration strategies available to the principals are ``non-strategic" in nature.
 Even though the principals play a multi-step game, they do not react to each other's moves or to the agents' strategic choices.
-This is how industry approaches exploration algorithms, and for several good reasons.
-"Non-strategic" exploration is well-studied in machine learning, and yet it remains a very complex and actively studied subject in research.
-Even the seemingly simple algorithms are not straightforward to deploy in practice, and require a substantial investment in infrastructure \cite[\eg see the discussions in][]{DS-arxiv}.
+This is how industry approaches exploration algorithms, for several reasons.
+First, "non-strategic" exploration is well-studied in machine learning, and yet it remains a very complex and actively studied subject in research.
+Even the seemingly simple algorithms are not straightforward to deploy in practice, and require a substantial investment in infrastructure (\eg see the discussions in \citet{DS-arxiv} and \citet[Chapter 8.7]{slivkins-MABbook}).
 Responding to the competition represents another layer of complexity which has not been previously studied in this context, to the best of our knowledge, let alone made even remotely practical.
-Besides, the competitor's exploration strategy is typically not public, and understanding its exploration behavior via observations appears challenging even as a research problem. \footnote{Principals could potentially react to the market share or (the difference in) reputation scores.
-However, baking these signals into one's exploration strategy runs the risk of over-interpreting our competition model, as they may change for exogenous reasons.
-Alternatively, one could use such signals, as well as the intuitions coming from this paper, to guide the platform's decisions regarding exploration.}
+Second, while the principals could potentially react to the market share or the reputation scores, baking these signals into one's exploration strategy runs the risk of over-interpreting our competition model, as they may change for exogenous reasons.
+Alternatively, one could use such signals, as well as the intuitions coming from this paper, to guide the platform's decisions regarding exploration.

+\xhdr{Bandit algorithms.} Our treatment of bandit algorithms is very standard in machine learning –- the primary community where these algorithms are designed and studied –- but perhaps less standard in economic theory.
+The main tenets are as follows.